What is core body cooling?

 Can I perform CPR with CAERvest® in place?

 CAERvest® is specifically designed to allow good-quality CPR to continue.
 It only takes a moment to fit, and the panel in the centre with the logo is designed to help place hands in the right place on the torso for compressions.
 It may be used with the LUCAS mechanical CPR device, but must be turned round with the neck extensions over the groins, so that the LUCAS suction cup can be placed in the correct position on the chest.
 CAERvest® has been used effectively in this configuration.
-Research is being undertaken at present to establish that CAERvest® is compatible with the Autopulse® CPR device.
+CAERvest® is also compatible with the Autopulse® band compression CPR device, place band over device and under connector.

 Why is CAERvest® a single use device?
 Can’t it be reactivated?

 There are two reasons.
-Firstly, it is designed for use in emergency situations and therefore it is extremely likely to become contaminated with body fluids so cleaning would be a complex, intensive and difficult process.
+Firstly, it is designed for use in emergency situations and therefore it could become contaminated with body fluids in which case cleaning would be a complex, intensive and difficult process.
 Secondly, while the non-toxic reagents can readily be recycled, CAERvest® is a sealed device with specific features such as air vents that cannot be replaced or reused.
 Thus for both clinical and technical reasons CAERvest® has to be single use.

 How difficult is CAERvest® to use?